streamio/streamio-ffmpeg/README.md

 options = { resolution: "320x180" } # Will add -aspect 1.77777777777778 to ffmpeg
 ```

-Preserve aspect ratio on width or height by using the preserve_aspect_ratio transcoder option.
+Preserve aspect ratio by using the preserve_aspect_ratio transcoder option.

 ``` ruby
 widescreen_movie = FFMPEG::Movie.new("path/to/widescreen_movie.mov")